maxlebedev/maleficer/README.md

 	- the ecs.remove syntax is awkward, but overwriting self.entities state inf ilter necessitates it for now
 	- lots of DRY in the NPC proc
 	- refactor draw panels. y_idx to an attr, so sections can be factored out
+	- callbacks are a violation of ECS. consider avoiding them somehow
 # BUGS
 	- Found a wall I was able to walk through in the caves.